Is Jesus the only way?

 The question is not whether the claim is comfortable.
 It is whether it is true.

-It is worth reading the actual claims rather than the softened summaries.
+It is worth seeing the actual claims rather than the softened summaries.

-Jesus, in John 14:6: "I am the way, and the truth, and the life.
+• "I am the way, and the truth, and the life.
 No one comes to the Father except through me."
+(Said to his closest followers, the night before his execution.
+From the gospel of John.)

-Paul, in 1 Timothy 2:5: "For there is one God and one mediator between God and mankind, the man Christ Jesus."
+Paul, one of the earliest Christian writers, put it in legal language in a letter to a young Christian leader named Timothy: "There is one God and one mediator between God and mankind, the man Christ Jesus."

 None of these are out-of-context.
 The point of the New Testament is not that Jesus added something useful to the world's religious options.
 It is that he was uniquely able to do something only God could do, and that he did it.